GnuPG signing party

 6. Import other attendee keys with gpg --import F, where F is a file containing their exported key.

-7. Find each attendee’s key by running gpg --list-keys, and note its identifier (YOUR-ID).
+7. Find each attendee’s key by running gpg --list-keys, and note its identifier (HIS-ID).

-8. For each key identifier YOUR-ID, run gpg --fingerprint YOUR-ID.
+8. For each key identifier HIS-ID, run gpg --fingerprint HIS-ID.
 Verbally confirm the fingerprint with its owner.
-Once satisfied, run gpg --sign-key YOUR-ID.
-This indicates that you have met the owner of the key, and that you confirmed the key is valid.
+Once satisfied, run gpg --sign-key HIS-ID.
+This records that you have met the owner of the key, and that you confirmed the key is valid.